The Art Gallery Problem is $\exists \mathbb{R}$-complete: Reduction from to the art gallery problem

 Let $r'_i,r_j,r_l$ denote the guard segments of $\poly_{\textrm{ineq}}$.
 We now show how to enforce dependency between appropriate guard segments from the base line of the polygon $\poly$ and the guard segments $r'_i,r_j,r_l$.

 We ensure that the guard segments $r_j$ and $r_l$ are copies of segments from the base line by connecting the (scaled) polygon $\poly_{\textrm{ineq}}$ to the polygon $\poly$ via a corridor.
 However, the segment $r'_i$ cannot be copied in this way, as the edges of $\poly_{\textrm{ineq}}$ are blocking visibility.
-Instead, we introduce an additional guard segment $r_i$ within the gadget, and we copy appropriately chosen segments $s_i,s_j,s_l$ from the base line into $r_i,r_j,r_l$.
-This part is explained in detail in Section \ref{subsec:corridor-consistency}.
-Then, by introducing a copy-nook within the construction of $\poly_{\textrm{ineq}}$, we ensure that $r'_i$ is a weak copy of $r_i$.
-This is explained in detail in Section \ref{subsec:copying-into-rj}.
-In Section \ref{subsec:summary} we summarize the properties of the constructed gadget.
+Instead, we introduce an additional guard segment $r_i$ within the gadget, and by introducing a copy-nook within the construction of $\poly_{\textrm{ineq}}$, we ensure that $r'_i$ is a weak copy of $r_i$.
+This is explained in detail in Section~\ref{subsec:copying-into-rj}.
+In Section~\ref{subsec:corridor-consistency}, we explain how to copy appropriately chosen segments $s_i,s_j,s_l$ from the base line into $r_i,r_j,r_l$ using a corridor.
+In Section~\ref{subsec:summary}, we summarize the properties of the constructed gadget.

 The gadget is scaled by a factor of $\frac{1}{CN^2}$ before it is attached to the corridor, and the points $c_1, d_1$ of the gadget are coincident with the points defining the right entrance of the corridor, which have the same names.
 After this operation, the middle point of the gadget (i.e., the point corresponding to $O\mydef (0,0)$ in the coordinate system of the gadget) satisfies the equality $m=c_1+(1,-1)$, as stated in Section~\ref{sec:poly}.
+For the picture of the complete gadget see Figure~\ref{fig:additionGadgetDetail}.